haqpl/haqpl.github.io/_posts/2019-03-26-Communication-with-page-script-from-Firefox-extension.md

 ## Summary

 It might look trivial to experienced JavaScript programmer but for me, it took a lot of trials and errors.
 From the security point of view, modifying extensions is not what should be done because _content scripts_ has access to all the web pages we browse.
 Moreover, we added a critical function similar to `eval` that's why all the arguments should be escaped.
-Personally, I don't like JavaScript.
-What I said wasn't unwarranted - there is no function to securely escape strings.
+Personally, I don’t like JavaScript.
+Its standard library is so poor that even simple things like string escaping need to be implemented as a custom function.